AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 There are several methods for managing tooltips position on the chart.
 This section contains information on most of these methods.

 AnyChart html5 charting library allows to choose should the tooltip be bound to a cursor position, hovered point or to the exact place on the chart plot.
-Use {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to choose a target for binding tooltip to. *float* parameter is the default one for this method and makes tooltip to follow the cursor.
-Setting *point* and a parameter binds tooltip to the hovered series point.
-Use the *chart* parameter for the {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to bind tooltips to a place on the chart plot.
+Use {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to choose a target for binding tooltip to.
+The `"float"` parameter is the default one for this method and makes tooltip to follow the cursor.
+Setting `"point"` and a parameter binds tooltip to the hovered series point.
+Use the `"chart"` parameter for the {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api} method to bind tooltips to a place on the chart plot.

 ```
 chart.tooltip().positionMode("point");